nrkno/dotnetskolen/README_EN.md

 > 💡Tips!
 >
 > - To convert a `DateTimeOffset` to a `string` in the correct format, you can use `ToString("o")` on a `DateTimeOffset` value like this: `let dateTimeOffsetAsString = myDateTimeOffset.ToString("o")`
-> - Remember that the `EpgDto` type has two fields: one for `Nrk1` and one for `Nrk2`, and that the broadcasts in the `Epg` type must be filtered before being put in the two fields.
+> - Remember that the `EpgDto` type has two fields: one for `Nrk1` and one for `Nrk2`, and that the transmissions in the `Epg` type must be filtered before being put in the two fields.
 The `List.filter` function can be used to filter elements in a list.
-> - If you have a list of sendings for a given channel, you can use `List.map` to map a `Sending` value to a `SendingDto` value.
+> - If you have a list of sendings for a given channel, you can use `List.map` to map a `Transmission` value to a `TransmissionDto` value.

 Now that we have implemented the `fromDomain` function, we can use it in `epgHandler`.
 Add the following `open` statement, and use `fromDomain` in `epgHandler` in `HttpHandlers.fs` like this: